Orfium/orfium-ictinus/README.md

 ```text
 $ yarn add @orfium/ictinus
 ```
+Please note that react >= 16.0.0 and react-dom >= 16.0.0 are peer dependencies.
+Also that emotion 11 is being used and that will not work in older emotion projects.

 if you want the next version you can always use the next tag.
 Remember: this is a release candidate, we encourage you to lock version on installation to avoid any changes